gbv/beaconspec/beacon.md

 be set to the field’s default value, which is the empty string unless noted otherwise.

-## Source and target databases
+## Source and target datasets

-The set that all source URIs in a link dump originate from is called the **source database** and the set that all target URIs originate from is called the **target database**.
+The set that all source URIs in a link dump originate from is called the **source dataset** and the set that all target URIs originate from is called the **target dataset**.

 ### source

-The source database can be identified by the source meta field, which MUST be an URI if given.
+The source dataset can be identified by the source meta field, which MUST be an URI if given.
 If two link dumps share the same source, it is possible to create a joint link dump with links from both.

 ### name

-The name meta field contains a name or title of target database.
+The name meta field contains a name or title of target dataset.
 This field is mapped to the RDF property `dcterms:title`.
 For instance the name meta field value "ACME documents" can be mapped to this RDF triple: